-An invariant has an identifier, two AP specifications (AP_s as a starting AP and and AP_e as an ending AP), and optional parameters which are necessary in the condition specification.
+An invariant has an identifier, two AP specifications (AP_s as a starting AP and and AP_e as an ending AP), and optional parameters that are necessary in the condition specification.
 Once AP_s is reached, the invariant rule condition becomes active.
 The condition is specified as an SQL query.
 The condition is initially checked and the action is executed if the invariant condition is violated.
 If the invariant condition holds, the rule condition goes into monitoring mode using the DEGS capability.
 The condition monitoring continues until AP_e is reached or until the invariant condition is violated.

 As shown in Figure 5, when an invariant condition goes into monitoring mode, the data items of interest in the invariant condition are registered with a monitoring service.
 The monitoring service subscribes to the DEGSs that contain the relevant data items referenced in an invariant.
-For example, if the condition to be monitored is a + b > 10, then the relevant DEGS will notify the service of any changes to a or to b by concurrent processes.
+The DEGSs of the environment will notify the service of any changes to the relevant data items by concurrent processes.
 Any deltas that are forwarded to the monitoring service will cause the invariant condition to be rechecked.
 As long as the condition still holds, then there is no interference among the concurrent process executions.
 If the condition is violated, then the recovery action of the invariant rule will be executed.

-Figure 5: The Semantics of an Invariant under Monitoring Mode
+Fig. 5.
+Semantics of an Invariant under Monitoring Mode

-As shown in Figure 6, the HotelRoomMonitoring invariant is defined between AP1 and AP2.
-The process represents a travel planning process, where the process is scoping out available hotel and airline options before finalizing the plans.
-Figure 6 shows an invariant that checks a specific hotel for the availability of a seaside room that is less that a specified price, where the hotel and price are passed as parameters from the BeginTravelPlanning AP.
-Expression of the AP allows the process to continue checking the availability of other travel options, such as airline reservations, but to be notified if the room availability changes.
+As a specific example, consider the invariant in Figure 6, where the LoanAmount-Monitoring invariant is to be monitored between the LoanAppCreation AP (i.e., the starting AP for the monitoring process) and the LoanCompletion AP (i.e., the ending AP for the monitoring process).
+The process represents a loan approval process, where the process is creating a loan application for a customer at a bank that already has an account at that bank.
+Figure 6 shows an invariant that checks to make sure the loan applicant has a tenth of the requested loan amount in the account, where the amount and customerid are passed as parameters from the LoanAppCreation AP.
 The condition is expressed as an SQL query, preceded with the not exists clause.
-Therefore, according to the SQL condition defined, if there is not a room that meets the criteria, then the select condition will return no tuples, making the not exists clause true, which triggers recovery action 1.
-If the query returns tuples that satisfy the SQL condition, then the process continues and the status of the SOL query is monitored using the DEGS capability and the invariant monitoring system.
-If the process reaches the ReadyToBook AP and the desired room type and price are still available, then the process continues past the ReadyToBook AP, making the appropriate reservations after deactivating the HotelRoomMonitoring invariant.
-If at anytime between the BeginTravelPlanning AP and the ReadyToBook AP the room is no longer available, the invariant monitoring system will notify the process, which will execute one of the recovery actions.
+Therefore, according to the SQL condition defined, if the account balance does not meet the criteria, then the select condition will return no tuples, making the not exists clause true, which triggers recoveryAction1.
+If the query returns tuples that satisfy the SQL condition, then the process continues and the status of the SQL query is monitored using the DEGS capability and the invariant monitoring system.
+If the process reaches the LoanCompletion AP and the applicants account balance still meets the necessary criteria, then the process continues past the LoanCompletion AP, completing the loan application after deactivating the LoanAmountMonitoring invariant.
+If at anytime between the LoanAppCreation AP and the LoanCompletion AP, the applicant's account balance falls below the necessary criteria, the invariant monitoring system will notify the process, which will execute one of the recovery actions.